supernginx/flowplayer-plugins/flash/pseudostreaming/trunk/README.txt

 - #363 pause stream after metadata due to refactoring of autobuffering for rtmp streams.
 - #363 silent seek and force to seek to a keyframe or else video frame will not display initially when paused.
 - #363 cleanup for autobuffering after a server seek to pause properly.
+- #404 refactoring switchStream to suit changes with http streams and the use of the play2 method for resetting the stream.

 3.2.6
 -----